PuneetGopinath/Sanitizers/docs/README.md

 ## Pages

-1. Read [getting-started.md](getting-started.md) for Getting Started with BK Sanitizers.
+1. Read [getting-started.md](getting-started.md) for Getting Started with BKS.
-2. Read [FUNCTIONS.md](FUNCTIONS.md) for understaning functions and methods of BK Sanitizers.
+2. Read [FUNCTIONS.md](FUNCTIONS.md) for understaning functions and methods of BKS.
 3. Read [config.md](config.md) for configuring settings for BKS.
 4. Read [files.md](files.md) for understanding what files required for using BKS.
+5. Read [FAQ.md](FAQ.md) for the frequently asked questions to BKS.

 ## Community